tom-mi/python-mkp/README.md

 └── dist.py
 ```

+Now add your files to the respective directories and edit the metadata in
-Empty directories can be omitted.
-Running `dist.py` will pack all files in the
+`dist.py` as needed.
+Empty directories can be deleted.

-directories listed above to a mkp package with the canonical name and the
+Running `./dist.py` will pack all files in the directories listed above to a mkp package with the canonical name and the
 specified metadata.
 The mkp file will be written to the `dist` directory.

 ### Extract mkp package using mkp-extract cli tool